dmehrab06/Fast_HAWK/README.md

 ## Test

-test folder contains some dummy data (See https://github.com/atifrahman/HAWK and paper for details of data) to run the code (both log_reg_case.out and log_reg_control.out)
+test folder contains some dummy data (See https://github.com/atifrahman/HAWK and paper for details of data).
+To run the code (both log_reg_case.out and log_reg_control.out) from base dir,
-From base dir

 ```
 cd test